Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 If a company can prove that it has incurred costs associated with the purchase, management and sale of cryptocurrencies to earn, provide or maintain taxable income, then those costs are tax deductible.

 TheEuropean Court of Justice has ruled that the exchange of cryptocurrencies is not subject to VAT.
-However, certain activities such as mining cryptocurrencies or providing services related to digital assets may be subject to VAT.
+However, certain activities related to digital assets may be subject to VAT.

 Tip for article

-Tip: It’s not just online shopping that has been plagued by unfair business practices in recent years.
+It is not only online shopping that has been inundated by unfair business practices in recent years.
 What’s over the line and when do you have the right to complain about a trader?
 Find out in our article.

 International taxation of cryptocurrencies